2027 census of India: Impact of delays

 The continuous postponement of the census has led to many commentators and newspaper editorials demanding for it to conduct immediately as the information from census is the only way to gain granular data on the country, as sample surveys can only provide state or countrywide data rather than street or village or block level data, with some of these surveys also relying on census data.
 The lack of census data is said to be a major handicap for policy-makers as without it, they have to rely on outdated census data for local level planning.
 Many key welfare interventions in India such as the Public Distribution System and the NFSA are reliant on census data, and having outdated data has led to the exclusion of many potential beneficiaries from them.
 Without data from the census, it is also difficult to validate the outcomes of government interventions using key metrics such as literacy, housing, fertility, urbanization, etc. The lack of updated census data also affects the quantum of reservation for SC/ST segments of the population and the delimitation of constituencies for elections.

 Final results

-In August 2024, Reuters reported that the Ministry of Home Affairs was preparing to conduct the 2024 Census of India in September 2024.
-Following delays, the Government of India announced in June 2025 that the house listing phase would begin in October 2026, with the population enumeration scheduled for March 2027.
+Following delays, the government of India announced in June 2025 that the house listing phase would begin in April 2026, with the population enumeration scheduled for February 2027.
 Provisional results are anticipated by late 2027, with the final report expected by late 2028, as the census typically requires more than a year to complete.